HunorLaczko/ha-frameo-control/README.md

 1. Navigate to **Settings > Devices & Services**.
 2. Click **Add Integration** and search for **"Frameo Control"**.
-3. Choose your connection method. **USB is mandatory for the initial setup.** (At least for Frameo running Android 6.0.
-Above Android 10, you might be able to connect with the network method directly.)
+3.  **Configure Add-on Connection**: The first step shows the add-on host and port settings.
+If you're using default settings, just click **Submit**.
+Only change these if you modified the add-on configuration.
+4.  **Select Connection Method**: Choose how to connect to your device.
+    - **USB Cable (Recommended for setup)** - Use this for initial setup.
+Direct and reliable.
+    - **Network (IP Address)** - Use this after enabling Wireless ADB (see below).
-4. Select your device from the discovered list.
+5.  **For USB connections**: Select your device from the discovered list and click **Submit**.
-5. Click **Submit**.
-6.  **IMMEDIATELY CHECK THE FRAMEO DEVICE'S SCREEN.** You must accept the **"Allow USB Debugging"** prompt that appears on the device.
+6.  **IMPORTANT: Check your device screen!** An **"Allow USB Debugging"** prompt will appear on the Frameo device.
+Tap **Allow** and make sure to check the **"Always allow from this computer"** checkbox.
 You have about two minutes to approve it.

 The integration should now be set up and your entities will be created.

+### ⚙️ Integration Options

+After setup, you can configure additional options by clicking **Configure** on the integration:

+- **Add-on Host/Port**: Change if you've reconfigured the backend add-on.
+- **Screen Width/Height**: Override the auto-detected screen resolution.
+Useful if auto-detection fails.

 ## ✨ Switching to a Network Connection